 Tax incentives and/or other incentives for drivers of electric vehicles in El Centro.

-The Sacramento Municipal Utility District (SMUD) offers a discounted rate to residential customers for electricity used to charge PEVs.
-For more information, see the SMUD Time-of-Day Rate website.
+The Sacramento Municipal Utility District (SMUD) offers a discounted rate to residential customers for electricity used to charge EVs.
+For more information, see the SMUD Rate Details website.

 Compressed natural gas, hydrogen, electric, and plug-in hybrid electric vehicles meeting specified California and federal emissions standards and affixed with a California Department of Motor Vehicles (DMV) Clean Air Vehicle sticker may use HOV lanes regardless of the number of occupants in the vehicle.
-Effective January 1, 2020, DMV issues Clean Air Vehicle stickers to first-time applicants that have a household income at or below 80% of the state median income.
-Stickers are valid through the following dates:
+Purple stickers expire January 1, 2023; orange stickers expire January 1, 2024; blue stickers expire January 1, 2025; and yellow stickers expire September 30, 2025.

 A low-speed EV, also known as a neighborhood electric vehicle, is defined as a motor vehicle with four wheels, a gross vehicle weight rating of 3,000 pounds or less, and capable of achieving a minimum speed of 20 miles per hour (mph) and a maximum speed of 25 mph.
 Low-speed EVs are subject to all provisions applicable to a motor vehicle and must meet federal safety standards established in Title 49 of the Code of Federal Regulations, section 571.500.
 Drivers of low-speed EVs must comply with all provisions applicable to drivers of motor vehicles.
 The operator of a low-speed EV may not operate the vehicle on any roadway with a posted speed limit greater than 35 mph except to cross a roadway at an intersection.
-(Reference California Vehicle Code 385.5 and 21250-21266)

 The Carl Moyer Memorial Air Quality Standards Attainment Program (Program) provides incentives to cover the incremental cost of purchasing engines and equipment that are cleaner than required by law.
 Eligible projects include heavy-duty fleet modernization, light-duty vehicle replacements and retrofits, idle reduction technology, off-road vehicle and equipment purchases, and alternative fuel and electric vehicle infrastructure projects.
 The Program provides funds for significant near-term reductions in nitrogen oxide emissions, reactive organic gases, and particulate matter emissions.
 Funding is available until January 1, 2024.
-The California Air Resources Board, in consultation with local air districts, must convene working groups to evaluate the Program’s policies and goals.Contact local air districts and see the Program website for more information about grant funding availability and distribution.
+The California Air Resources Board, in consultation with local air districts, must convene working groups to evaluate the Program’s policies and goals.

 (Reference California Health and Safety Code 44275-44299.2)

-Southern California Edison (SCE) offers a discounted rate to customers for electricity used to charge PEVs.
-Two rate schedules are available for PEV charging during on- and off-peak hours.
-For more information, see the SCE Electric Vehicle Plans website.
+Southern California Edison (SCE) offers a discounted electricity rate to customers that own or lease an EV.
+Two rate schedules are available for EV charging during on- and off-peak hours.
+For more information, see the SCE EV Plans website.

 The California Energy Commission (CEC) administers the Clean Transportation Program (Program) to provide financial incentives for businesses, vehicle and technology manufacturers, workforce training partners, fleet owners, consumers, and academic institutions with the goal of developing and deploying alternative and renewable fuels and advanced transportation technologies.
 Funding areas include:

-Pacific Gas & Electric (PG&E) offers discounted residential time-of-use rates for electricity used for PEV charging during off-peak hours.
+Pacific Gas & Electric (PG&E) offers discounted residential time-of-use rates for electricity used to charge EVs during off-peak hours.
 Discounted rates are also available for CNG or uncompressed natural gas used in vehicle home fueling appliances.
-For more information, see the PG&E Electric Vehicle Rate Plans and CNG for Vehicles websites.
+For more information, see the PG&E EV Rate Plans and CNG for Vehicles websites.

-Converting a vehicle to operate on an alternative fuel in lieu of the original gasoline or diesel fuel is prohibited unless the California Air Resources Board (ARB) has evaluated and certified the retrofit system.
-ARB will issue certification to the manufacturer of the system in the form of an Executive Order once the manufacturer demonstrates compliance with the emissions, warranty, and durability requirements.
+Converting a vehicle to operate on an alternative fuel in lieu of the original gasoline or diesel fuel is prohibited unless the California Air Resources Board (CARB) has evaluated and certified the retrofit system.
+CARB will issue certification to the manufacturer of the system in the form of an Executive Order once the manufacturer demonstrates compliance with the emissions, warranty, and durability requirements.
 A manufacturer is defined as a person or company who manufactures or assembles an alternative fuel retrofit system for sale in California; this definition does not include individuals wishing to convert vehicles for personal use.
-Individuals interested in converting their vehicles to operate on an alternative fuel must ensure that the alternative fuel retrofit systems used for their vehicles have been ARB certified.
-For more information, see the ARB Alternative Fuel Retrofit Systems website.
+Individuals interested in converting their vehicles to operate on an alternative fuel must ensure that the alternative fuel retrofit systems used for their vehicles have been CARB certified.
+For more information, see the CARB Alternative Fuel Retrofit Systems website.

 A hybrid electric vehicle that is Model Year 2000 or newer and is a passenger car, light-duty truck, or medium-duty vehicle may be converted to incorporate off-vehicle charging capability if the manufacturer demonstrates compliance with emissions, warranty, and durability requirements.
-ARB issues certification to the manufacturer and the vehicle must meet California emissions standards for the model year of the original vehicle.
+CARB issues certification to the manufacturer and the vehicle must meet California emissions standards for the model year of the original vehicle.